openPMD/openPMD-standard/STANDARD.md

     - type: *(string)*
-    - description: Whether other iterations of this series, from the file-format's API point of view, are encoded in the same file or in separate files.
-In the latter case, another `open/close` call is necessary to access other iterations
+    - description: Whether other iterations of this series, from the file-format's API point of view, are encoded in the same file or whether another `open/close` call is necessary to access other iterations
     - allowed values:
       - `fileBased` (multiple files)
       - `groupBased` (one file)